U.S. Employer's Guide to Hiring International Students

 Hiring an F-1 International Student for an Internship

-Curricular Practical Training (CPT) is a work authorization that allows F-1 students to accept practical training in their academic field after one year of full-time study.
+Curricular Practical Training (CPT) is a type of work authorization that allows F-1 students to accept off-campus employment in a position that is directly related to their major after one year of full-time study.
 Internship programs are some of the most common types of CPT opportunities for international students.
-Students can choose to work full or part-time during their internships, depending on the institution’s CPT policy.
-In some cases, graduate students who are required by their academic program to participate in an internship in the first year do not have to complete one full academic year before they are eligible.
+CPT may be authorized for part-time (up to 20 hours/week) or full-time employment (21+ hours/week).
+In some cases, graduate students who are required by their academic program to participate in an internship in the first year do not have to complete one full academic year before they are eligible for CPT.

 Duration: There is no limit, but 12 months of full-time CPT eliminates eligibility for OPT.
 Part-time CPT employment does not affect eligibility for OPT.
-Note: Graduate students can accept CPT on Day 1 of their full-time study, if required by their program.
+Note: Graduate students can be authorized for CPT from the beginning of their program at UM, if required by their program.

 Employer Role: Applying for CPT is solely the responsibility of the student and therefore requires no action on the part of the hiring organization.
-(The employer usually needs to issue a letter to confirm the internship offer.)
+(The employer must issue an employment letter).

 Hiring an F-1 International Graduate for a Full-Time Internship or Employment — Initial 12 month OPT